arkin0x/nostr-chunkey-monkey/README.md

 }

-// reassemble the files, even multiple at a time:
+// reassemble the files, even multiple different files at a time, by passing chunk events into reassemble()

 const reassembledFiles = reassemble(allChunks)